 Delegation The Board delegates to the Delegate, the responsibility for ensuring compliance under Australian legislation, and specifically the:

 1 Corporations Act;

 2 ASX Listing Rules;

 3 Trade Practices Act;

 4 Occupational Health & Safety Act; and

 5 Workplace Relations Act,

 and similar legislation applying to the Directors in overseas jurisdictions in which the Company conducts its business.

-Monitoring The Board expects high standards of compliance wire and regulatory requirements and the Delegate shall expect appropriate compliance programmes and monitoring procedures relative to this delegation are form
+Monitoring The Board expects high standards of compliance with all lega and regulatory requirements and the Delegate shall ensure that appropriate compliance programmes and monitoring and reporting procedures relative to this delegation are formulated.